leyiang/allMyNotes/PHP/laravel.md

 Customer::all();

 // the all() method will return all the data from the database that related to this Customer model
-// I guess the all() method is inherited from the Model class
+// The all() method is inherited from the Model class
 ```

 In this case, the command output nothing but a empty square brace, that's **because** we didn't insert data in the Customer table.